 Peas are part of the legume family.
 By some estimates, about 95 percent of those with peanut allergies can tolerate peas."15 However, those who are allergic to legumes, such as soybeans and peanuts, should take care when introducing pea protein into their diets and speak to their Healthcare Practitioner with specific questions.

 Fortunately, pea protein is not known to cause headaches.
 It’s easy to see where this myth comes from though, as a quick internet search reveals that headaches are a common complaint among those who regularly use protein powders.
 Headaches seem to plague those who use protein supplements sourced from dairy and soy.
 That’s because the types of proteins used—whey, casein, and soy—are common food allergens.

 These types of protein can trigger the body’s immune response, releasing histamine and leading to symptoms that include headaches.
 If you experience headaches or migraines after using animal- or another plant-based protein, pea protein offers another alternative that might agree with you better.

 Can Pea Protein Cause Kidney Stones?

-Not only does pea protein not cause kidney stones, but it also offers a great way for those with kidney disorders to safely get enough protein.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, those who’ve had or are susceptible to kidney stones may need to limit the amount of animal protein they consume… and peas offer an ideal way to replace that animal-based protein with plant-based source.16
+Pea protein offers a great way for those with kidney sensitivities to get enough protein.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, those who’ve had or are susceptible to kidney stones may need to limit the amount of animal protein they consume…and peas offer a way to replace that animal-based protein with plant-based source.16

 Kidney stones have been linked to several different causes, including an excess of uric acid, which pea protein has been shown to help flush.
 Some develop kidney stones due to an excess of oxalate; peas are low in oxalate but high in protein, making them an excellent choice.